 Here are my 5 top tips for vintage shopping.

-As much as it may seem like a bit of a faff and potentially more time consuming than high street shopping, I promise you it's worth it for the bargains and unique statement pieces.
+Although it may be a bit more faff and it's a smidge more time consuming than high street shopping, I promise you it's worth it for the bargains, unique statement pieces and the peace of mind that you aren't impacting the environment.

 Here are some pieces I've bought in the last few months...